Alabama Books: The Best Books Set in the Cotton State

 Book Summary

 When Sara’s grandmother, her last living relative, passes away, she’s called back to Alabama to tie up loose ends at her grandmother’s ramshackle B&B in Sweet Bay.
-Sara intends to deal with the estate and then quickly return to her antique shop in New Orleans, but it turns out that the B&B will need some major renovations if she wants to sell it.
-In addition to which, her grandmother’s best friends – a motley crew of senior citizens – still live there.
+Sara intends to handle the estate and then quickly return to her antique shop in New Orleans, but it turns out the B&B will need major renovations if she wants to sell it.
+In addition, her grandmother’s best friends, a motley crew of senior citizens, still live there.

-Soon, Sara begins to learn more about Margaret Van Buren in the wake of her death than she ever knew in life.
+Soon, Sara learns more about Margaret Van Buren in the wake of her death than she ever knew in life.
 And a dusty box in the attic reveals even more clues about her grandmother’s mysterious life.

 Thanks to her grandmother’s friend and a very charming contractor, Sara finds it easier than she expected to slip back into life in Alabama.
 But when an opportunistic land developer threatens to seize The Hideaway, she’s forced to decide whether to stay and fight for the people she’s grown to love, or to return to her easy, but solitary, life back in New Orleans.

-Denton’s books are published by a Christian publisher, but reviews indicate that region plays little, if any, role in her novels.
+Denton’s books are published by a Christian publisher, but reviews indicate that religion plays little, if any, role in her novels.

 Book Girls’ Readers Rate This Book